-Figure 21: A80606 PWM dimming operation with PEB delay set to 3 $\mu s.$ Note that $V{OUT}$ ripple is reduced to ~0.2 V.
+Figure 19: A80602 PWM dimming operation with PEB delay set to 3 $\mu s.$ Note that V{OUT} ripple is reduced to ~0.2 V.

-In the A80606, the boost switch is also enabled when PWM goes high.
-However, the LED current is not turned on until after a short delay of $t{PEB}$ .
+In the A80602, the boost switch is also enabled when PWM goes high.
+However, the LED current is not turned on until after a short delay of t{PEB} .
 This allows the inductor current to build up before it starts to deliver the full power to LED load.
-During the pre-boost period, $V{OUT}$ bumps up very slightly, while the following dip is essentially eliminated.
-When PWM goes low, both boost switching and LED remains active for the same delay of $t{PEB}$ .
-Therefore the PWM on-time is preserved in LED current.
+During the pre-boost period, V{OUT} bumps up very slightly, while the following dip is essentially eliminated.
+When PWM goes low, both boost switching and LED remains active for the same delay of t{PEB} .
+Therefore, the PWM on-time is preserved in LED current.

-PEB delay can be programmed using an external resistor, $R{PEB}$ , from PEB pin to GND.
+PEB delay can be programmed using an external resistor, R{PEB} , from PEB pin to GND.
 Their relationship is shown in the following chart:

-Figure 22: How PEB delay time varies with value of PEB pin resistor to GND.
+Figure 20: How PEB delay time varies with value of PEB pin resistor to GND.

-Ideally, $t{PEB}$ is equal to the inductor current ramp up time.
-But the latter is affected by many external parameters, such as switching frequency, inductance, $V{IN}$ and $V{OUT}$ ratio, etc. Therefore, some experimentation is required to optimize the PEB delay time.
-A simple guideline is to set PEB delay at nominal $V{IN}$ equal to 3 switching cycles (longer at lower $V{IN}$ ).
-In general for switching frequency at 500 kHz, $t{PEB} = 6$ to 12 μs is a good starting point.
+Ideally, t{PEB} is equal to the inductor current ramp up time.
+But the latter is affected by many external parameters, such as switching frequency, inductance, V{IN} and V{OUT} ratio, etc. Therefore, some experimentation is required to optimize the PEB delay time.
+In general, for switching frequency at 2 MHz, $t{PEB} = 2.5$ to 4 μs is a good starting point.